nicoandmee/nicoandmee/README.md

 <h1 align="center">Hi 👋, I'm nico</h1>
 <h3 align="center">Backend SWE | Security Researcher | Hacker | Scraper | Tinkerer</h3>

-- 🔭 I’m currently working at [Automatiq](https://automatiq.com/), building/maintaining robust scraping & automation solutions at enormous scale.
+- 🔭 I’ve worked at [Automatiq](https://automatiq.com/), building/maintaining robust scraping & automation solutions at enormous scale for thousands of clients across millions of accounts.
+My duties consisted of maintaining and reguarly hotfixing scraping issues we would run into as the company grew.
+I worked primarily in JS/TS/Shell but learned to read Elixir and am now very fond of functional programming.

-- 🌱 I’m currently learning **Go (distributed systems), Nim, WASM, C++, Internals of JS**
+- 🌱 I’m currently diving deeper into the internals of **ECMAScript**, learning about malware techniques for evasion and data exfilitration in the process of reverse-engineering antibot scripts.
+I'm also dipping my toes into zig, and I work with embedded devices (C++) - primarily focused on RTL-SDR platforms and applications thereof.
+My callsign is [KK6GDI](https://hamcall.net/reports/fccdaily/20130814.htm).

-- 👯 Me gusta: **anything FOSS** 💙
+- 👯 I love literature, history, and the liberal arts generally.
+A lack of education in these leads to a citizenry lacking virtue in the classic sense.
+We should **always remember** that no technology will ever truly address the Human Condition.

 - 👨‍💻 Some PII here [https://www.nicomee.com/](https://www.nicomee.com/)

-- 📝 I sometimes write things about infosec [https://www.mindwise.io/](https://www.mindwise.io/)
+- 📝 I sometimes write things about infosec [https://www.mindwise.io/](https://www.mindwise.io/).

-- 📫 How to reach me **nico@omg.lol** (no social media)
+- 📫 How to reach me **nicomee@riseup.net** - I do not use social media ever since it became a mimetic desire fueled hellscape.
+I prefer IRC, Discord (as a last resort), XMPP - the more free from corporate control the better.

-- 📄 I'm also an undergrad (CS), with an interest in higher education
+- 📄 I hold a Bachelors Degree in Computer Science, and am aspirationally pursuing an additional bachelors degree in liberal arts at [UATX](https://www.uaustin.org/), a true disruptor in the edu space.

 <h3 align="left">Connect with me:</h3>
 <p align="left">